- China Tours +

 - Day Tours

-Take note expats in China: Hong Kong isn't as attractive a shopping place as it was a few years ago.
+Take note expats in China: Hong Kong isn't as attractive a shopping place as it was years ago.
 If you are shopping for luxury items or things manufactured in Korea or Japan such as a Samsung smartphone, you might get a better deal in Korea or Japan.

 Less Mainland Chinese buy luxury products in Hong Kong: According to Bain and Company, in 2015, Chinese luxury shopping purchases in Japan tripled, while their spending in Hong Kong for luxury goods dropped by 25%.

-As of 2016, here are some categories of common products with lower tariffs:
+Here are some categories of common products with lower tariffs:

 Probably most all or all computers sold in China and much of the software is pirated or modified for China.
 It might be that when you return to your country, the fake software might be detected, especially if you try to download updates from a foreign company, or purchase upgrades, and the company might disallow services.